open-contracting/kingfisher-summarize/docs/querying-data.rst

 List all schemas in the database
 --------------------------------

-Kingfisher Views creates database schemas to store summary data.
+Kingfisher Summarize creates database schemas to store summary data.

 The following query returns a list of schemas in the database: